-ENVIRONMENTAL ASPECT RATING FINDINGS & I RECOMMENDATIONS RAT ING: 1 = EXTREMELY POOR 2 = POOR 3 = AVERAGE 4 = GOOD 5 = EXCELLENT Spot fines and penalties must be recorded and documented by the ECO (in accordance with the EMP).
+ENVIRONMENTAL ASPECT RATING FINDINGS & RECOMMENDATIONS RATING: 1 = EXTREMELY POOR = EXCELLENT 2 = POOR 3 = AVERAGE 4 = GOOD 5 Temporary storage areas must be rehabilitated or reinstated to the satisfaction of the ECO.
+All remaining construction material must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO.
+Any additional disturbed areas must be rehabilitated or reinstated to the satisfaction of the ECO.
+SPOT FINES & PENALTIES Spot fines and penalties must be recorded and documented by the ECO (in accordance with the EMP).
 24. FIXED POINT PHOTOS Photographs must be taken by the ECO, Site Engineer and or Site Manager, prior to, during and immediately after construction as visual reference.
 These photographs must be stored with other records relating to the EMP.